myrhhcaiah/dragalia_control/README.md

 The entries "C1", "C2"... are character slots.
 The buttons on the top left of the screen for switching characters.
 The entries "S1", "S2"... are skill slots, at the bottom of the screen.
 The entries "KSS1", "KSS2"... are the skill shares in Kaleidoscope.
 1-4 are the top row.
 5-8 are the bottom row.

+You can hot reload edits with the right trigger.

 If you end up adding another device successfully, do get in contact with me either here, on youtube or on reddit, I'd be happy to add the position data to the next release.